aswathyseb/markerdb/README.md

 **Synonyms file**

 The tool additionally requires a comma separated synonyms file with alternative names for the marker genes.
 This file is provided in this repository.
-Users can also specify it from the commandline as
+Users can edit the file to add additional markers and specify it from the commandline as

     markerdb create -m COI -t taxa.txt -b blastdb/demo -s synonyms.csv